jepetersohn/ghs-jquery-dom-traversal-challenge/README.md

 - return the content of the h1 tag
 - update the last name to be "Eich" with a capital E
 - return all of the list items
-- add another div that has all of the elements of "person_1" but your information
+- add another div that has all of the elements of "person_1" but with your information
-- ??? need to add some other things to do

 ### Release 1: Event Binding